-An initial analysis was conducted that would guide the direction of shared services between General Government and GRU.
-We are looking at new service level agreements and changes in business operations, and are examining how these modifications will impact staff who serve both sides of City operations, including Human Resources and Technology.
+An initial analysis was conducted that would guide the direction of shared services of GRU and General Government.
+We are looking at new service level agreements and changes in business operations, and we are examining how these modifications will impact staff who serve both sides of City operations, including Human Resources, Technology, and Government Affairs and Community Relations.

-In the midst of these historic changes, General Government entered a budget season unlike any other.
+In the midst of these historic changes, we entered a budget season unlike any other.
 To chart a path forward, I first asked department leaders to focus on defining their core services - the work that is the mission of the department.
 The cost of delivering those services would become the foundation for moving forward.
-At that point, I initiated a strategic hiring freeze, a strategic spending freeze, and introduced the zero-based budget approach for developing a budget for FY 2024.
+At that point, I initiated a strategic hiring freeze, a strategic spending freeze, and introduced the zero-based budget approach.

 The goal of zero-based budgeting is to move away from the incremental method, which uses the previous year's budget as the starting point, to instead begin building from the ground up.
 With past spending patterns pushed aside, we set out to assemble a Fiscal Year 2024 budget that emphasized core services and eliminated unnecessary spending.
-Departments provided budget proposals in three phases, first with a zero-based approach, second with 10% decrements and finally with 20% decrements.
+Departments provided budget proposals in two phases, first with 10% decrements and then with 20% decrements.

-With the creation of a Continuous Improvement Review Committee (CIRC), we had a team to scrutinize those proposed budgets and determine if they met the goal of reducing costs while continuing to deliver General Government's core services and programs.
+With the creation of a Continuous Improvement Review Committee (CIRC), we had a team to scrutinize those proposed budgets and determine if they met the goal of reducing costs while continuing to deliver the City's core services and programs.
 At this stage, the CIRC members also assisted in identifying key areas where realignments could bring new efficiencies and savings.

-The final step in resetting General Government's Financial and Operating Plan involved a thorough assessment of General Government's available revenue sources.
-I established a team comprised of members from the Department of Financial Services, the Office of Management & Budget and the Office of the City Manager to pore over the finer points of local property taxes, fire assessments, intergovernmental contributions and all other available revenue streams.
+The final step in resetting General Government's Financial and Operating Plan involved a thorough assessment of the City's available revenue sources.
+I established a team comprised of members from the Department of Financial Services, the Office of Management and Budget and the Office of the City Manager to pore over the finer points of local property taxes, fire assessments, intergovernmental contributions and all other available revenue streams.

-The Fiscal Year 2024 budget was intentionally developed via thorough analysis of revenues and expenditures in order to right-size General Government operations and secure a more solid footing for FY 2024.
+The Fiscal Year 2024 budget was intentionally developed via thorough analysis of revenues and expenditures in order to right size General Government operations and secure a more solid footing as we enter the new fiscal year.